YbJerry/chipst8/README.md

 # Chipst8

-A simple Chip8 emulator written by Rust.
+A simple Chip8 emulator written by Rust and Tauri.

+### Attention
+In this project, I use Mutex in parking_lot library to get high performance.
+Otherwise, when user press a key, Chipst8 will freeze for a while.

 ### How to run
 Init: